DanNixon/NeoNextion/README.md

 ## New features

 Added by Viktor1970:
-- added the capability of managing a wake event in a defined page and component ID, so a callback function can be called.
 - removed a check in sendMessage method, that prevents to control objects in other pages.
 Now the page's show() method it's working.